danilanekrasov/hello-world/CONTRIBUTING.md

     [2] [Django](https://docs.djangoproject.com/en/dev/internals/contributing/new-contributors/#first-steps)
     (scroll down to "Guidelines" as well)

+### Bonus points

-### Bonus points: Add a link to a resource for people who have never contributed to open source before
+Add a link to a resource for people who have never contributed to open source before

 Here are a couple of friendly tutorials you can include:
 <http://makeapullrequest.com/> and <http://www.firsttimersonly.com/>